-Although his sense of humous seems to have been a bit too harsh for Boswell at times, for example when, on February 15, 1763, Dempster and Andrew Erskine presented Boswell with a hoax letter supposedly written by David Hume.
+Although his sense of humour seems to have been a bit too harsh for Boswell at times, for example, when, on February 15, 1763, Dempster and Andrew Erskine presented Boswell with a hoax letter supposedly written by David Hume.
 A few weeks later, however, Boswell had forgiven all, and described Dempster as "a most agreeable man: has fine sense, sweet dispositions, and the true manners of a gentleman."1

 Dempster co-authored, with Boswell and Andrew Erskine, Critical Strictures on the New Tragedy of 'Elvira', written by Mr. David Malloch in 1763.

 According to John Evans in his biography of Dempster:

 Strangely, Dempster and Boswell, who were not at all alike, were to get along famously during the first three or four years of the MP’s life in London, perhaps too much so.
 Dempster’s delight in jests and a life-long penchant for all manner of amusement and nonsense certainly lent support to their relationship.
 The friendship understandably faded when Dempster found less time in which to indulge his friend’s whims, but it only came to an end when Boswell died more than thirty years later.2

 Evans further noted that "Boswell left Dempster a gold mourning ring at his death – a token confirming that their friendship, though interrupted, was never quite broken."3